-In other words, avoid automatic comment approval in your site and, instead, go with manual checks before accepting visitor’s feedback.
+In other words, avoid automatic comment approval on your site and, instead, go with manual checks before accepting visitors’ feedback.

 This way, you’ll be able to stamp out spammy and suspicious information in the comment section and avoid ushering in malware codes that can initiate a cyber attack.

 Other ways to combat malicious comments on your site are installing anti-spam programs or plugins that will filter suspicious comments and help you approve genuine feedback from your web visitors.

 Additionally, you can ask the visitors to register before posting comments.
 As a result, you’ll avoid bot-generated feedback, which can be a through-way for hackers to gain access to your site.

 In general, manual comment approval ensures that only genuine comments end up on your site while the suspicious ones are filtered out.

 The bottom line, you’ll prevent possible data breaches associated with spammy comments.

 ReCaptcha is a free website security tactic from Google that protects against fraud and abuse by hackers and cybercriminals.

 It’s possible, you’ve seen a website where you have to solve some simple arithmetic or select pictures of specified objects.
 If you are familiar with this, then you know exactly what ReCaptcha means.